Other Ways to Give – Restricted Funds

 - Capital Projects Fund.
 The Capital Projects Fund is a restricted fund that accepts planned and special gifts that will be used to meet the expenses of major improvements to the building and grounds and for major maintenance work.

 - Endowment Fund.
 The Endowment Fund is a restricted fund that accepts planned and special gifts for future needs.
-The Endowment Fund income will be used for identified special or enduring programs or projects and will not be used to meet the Congregation’s annual operating budget expenses.
+The Endowment Fund income will be used for identified special or enduring programs or projects.

 - Repair and Replacement Fund.
 The Repair and Replacement Fund is for non-standard major maintenance and repair of the building or systems within the building not normally anticipated as ongoing annual expenses.